comodal/secret-shamiracle/README.md

   .mersennePrimeExponent(521)
   .initSecrets("Shamir's Secret".getBytes(UTF_8));

-// Shares are provided as an Array of BigIntegers to the user.
-// Each array value and its index is a coordinate in the system.
-// The array index corresponds to the x-axis position minus one.
-Each value is the y-axis value. var shares = sharesBuilder.createShares();
+var shares = sharesBuilder.createShares();

 // Validate secret reconstruction for all share combinations of size 'numRequiredShares'.
 // Throws an IllegalStateException if any reconstructed secret does not equal the original. sharesBuilder.validateShareCombinations(shares);

-// ...
 // Reconstruct secret.
 var coordinates = Map.of(BigInteger.valueOf(1), shares[0],
                          BigInteger.valueOf(3), shares[2],